Mimesis is reflexive meme — mind LEGO — sharing among multiple minds or mes. These mes are memes themselves.

 The self-reference loops of memory and imagination that split perception converge in an integral experience: your self in the world.
 This self is an emerging experience of the body in its environment, computed in real-time by the brain as it integrates mental models with incoming sensory data.
 It's through the self that we interact with everything else.

-Here we circle back to the mind-body paradox introduced in Part I of this series.
+Here we circle back to the mind-body paradox introduced in Part 1.

 Conceptual thinking proved an evolutionary superpower.
 By imagining realities that don't exist (yet), humans could think ahead of other animals in the struggle for resources and came to dominate environments.
 Nature submitted to the mind.